 The story worked its way from a million page mess to a finely honed script about an eager kid who gets his big break in broadcasting at a small rural radio station in the early eighties.

-Since then, Mark has written several original screenplays which led to the development of the screenwriting, media, movie & entertainment industry podcast, Make My Damn Movie where he and Tom team up to discuss the challenges of attempting to get a movie produced, among other things (for sure).
+Since then, Mark has written several original screenplays which led to the development of the popular screenwriting, media, movie & entertainment industry podcast, Make My Damn Movie where he and Tom team up to discuss the challenges of attempting to get a movie produced, among other things (for sure).

 What they didn't expect was the Make My Damn Movie podcast taking off and being ranked in the top 10% of all podcasts globally, thanks to their dedicated listeners.
 Here's hoping you'll come aboard as well...